qemu/seabios/docs/Memory_Model.md

 produces 32bit code - it does not know about the ".code16gcc" flag and does not know that the code will run in a 16bit mode.

-SeaBIOS uses the same code for all of the 16bit modes ([16bit real mode](#16bit_real_mode), [16bit bigreal mode](#16bit_bigreal_mode), and [16bit protected mode](#16bit_protected_mode)) and that code is assembled using ".code16gcc".
-SeaBIOS is careful to use segment registers properly so that the same code can run in the different 16bit modes that it needs to support.
+AyeBIOS uses the same code for all of the 16bit modes ([16bit real mode](#16bit_real_mode), [16bit bigreal mode](#16bit_bigreal_mode), and [16bit protected mode](#16bit_protected_mode)) and that code is assembled using ".code16gcc".
+AyeBIOS is careful to use segment registers properly so that the same code can run in the different 16bit modes that it needs to support.